Anthony Bowyer, Advisor, Europe and Eurasia

-Anthony C. Bowyer has more than 22 years of experience in designing and managing election assistance, civil society, civic education and political party development programs in the south Caucasus and Central Asia with the International Foundation for Electoral Systems (IFES).
-He has worked extensively with political leaders, election officials, members of parliament, political party and civil society organizations, academics and students.
+Anthony C. Bowyer has more than 24 years of experience in designing and managing election assistance, civil society, civic education and political party development programs in the south Caucasus and Central Asia with the International Foundation for Electoral Systems (IFES).
+He has worked extensively with political leaders, election officials, members of Parliament, political party and civil society organizations, academics and students.

-His present work includes designing and overseeing implementation of election-focused technical assistance and civic education projects in the south Caucasus and Central Asia, and empowerment of youth, women, ethnic minority groups and persons with disabilities as part of a program on inclusion in several countries of Eurasia.
+His present work includes designing and overseeing implementation of election-focused technical assistance and civic education projects in the south Caucasus and Central Asia, and empowerment of youth, women, ethnic minority groups and persons with disabilities as part of an inclusion program in several Eurasian countries.

-In addition to his work for IFES, Bowyer serves as a chief electoral officer in Fairfax County, Virginia, and has delivered course lectures at Johns Hopkins University on Russian politics, Russian foreign policy, global security, and the politics of the South Caucasus.
+In addition to his work for IFES, Bowyer serves as a chief electoral officer in Fairfax County, Virginia, and has delivered course lectures at Johns Hopkins University on Russian politics and foreign policy, global security and the politics of the South Caucasus.

-Bowyer holds a B.A. in Russian Area Studies from the University of Minnesota, an M.A. in International Security and Conflict from the University of Miami (FL), and an honorary degree from The Engineering Academy of the Republic of Tajikistan.
+Bowyer holds a bachelor’s degree in Russian area studies from the University of Minnesota, a master’s degree in international security and conflict from the University of Miami and an honorary degree from The Engineering Academy of the Republic of Tajikistan.
 He is fluent in Russian.